Funding Opportunities

 Faculty, Staff and Graduate Students: Community Engaged Professional Development

 The College of Nursing Office of Community Outreach and Engagement offers enrichment funds to College of Nursing faculty, staff and graduate students working in outreach and engagement spaces to further their career growth and development.
-Eligible faculty, staff and graduate students can apply for funds up to $1,500 each that can be used for professional development, conferences and education or training costs related to career goals.
+Eligible faculty, staff and graduate students can apply to receive one award per fiscal year of up to $1,500 each that can be used for professional development, conferences and education or training costs related to career goals.

 Eligibility